 Excavations and restoration work are scheduled to continue at Akita Castle in the future, and it is hoped that further information will be revealed about what this northernmost castle was like

-Incidentally, Akita Castle's role as an ancient fortress came to an end around the end of the Heian period (late 10th century) when the Yamato court largely took control of the Tohoku region, but its role as a local institution of the court continued until the Muromachi period, after which it was abolished
+Incidentally, Akita Castle's role as an ancient fortress ended around the end of the Heian period (late 10th century), when the Yamato court gained general control of the Tohoku region.
+However, Akita Castle continued to function as a local institution of the court until the Muromachi period, after which it was abolished

 - Facility name: Akita City Akita Castle Ruins Historical Museum